Ruwaidah/movie-slater-fe/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Title of project goes here
+# Movie Knight

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+ You can find the deployed project at https://movieknight.dev/.

 ## 4️⃣ Contributors